Voxelum/voxelservice/README.md

 1. Pretty **SLOW** download speed in China mainland on curseforge, and JRE (bangbang API is broken)
 2. Query mod file & curseforge project by `modid:version`

+*This server is curretly hosted on azure Asia-East*

 ## API

 Base url is `http://voxelauncher.azurewebsites.net/api/v1` for version 1.